5T33Z0/OC-Little-Translated/Content/D_Updating_OpenCore/README.md

 > [!NOTE]
 >
 > Refer to OpenCore's Documentation.pdf to find out how to configure these files.

-## Refreshing the OCAT Database

-If you want to reset OCATs preferences and its Database (after an update for example), do the folling:

-- In Finder, navigate to your Home folder.
-- Press <kbd>CMD</kbd>+<kbd>.</kbd> to show hidden files
-- Delete the `.ocat` folder
-- Press <kbd>CMD</kbd>+<kbd>.</kbd> to hide the folders and files again.
-- Next, run OCAT
-- Fix Database errors downloading the lasted version of OpenCore from the Sync Window:
-	- In `Release` mode: select "Latest Version" from the dropdown menu and click on "Get OpenCore"
-	- In `Dev` Mode: select either "Get OpenCore" (or import a zip file of the latest build)
-- Once the download has finished, the latest files will be integrated into the database so you can continue using OCAT as usual.

-## Thoughts on updating OpenCore with OCAT vs. updating it manually

-Updating and maintaining OpenCore with OCAT is remarkably straightforward.
-If you haven't experienced it yet, give it a try, and you'll quickly see how much easier it is.
-When comparing OCAT to the manual update process [outlined](https://dortania.github.io/OpenCore-Post-Install/universal/update.html#updating-opencore) by Dortania, the difference is clear.
-The manual method requires multiple tools, is time-consuming and doesn't align with OpenCore’s cutting-edge nature.
-OpenCore is a modern, innovative Boot Manager that continues to push technological boundaries, yet the traditional method for updating it involves several disconnected tools, creating an unnecessary challenge for users.

-It’s exciting to see tools like [**OCAT**](https://github.com/ic005k/QtOpenCoreConfig) making OpenCore updates seamless and user-friendly.
-Even [**HackUpdate**](https://github.com/corpnewt/HackUpdate) is moving in the right direction, though there's still room for improvement.
-Until something better comes along, OCAT stands out as a practical solution that simplifies what could otherwise be a tedious process.

 ## NOTES
 - When setting-up your config for the very first time, you should create an OC Snapshot with ProperTree prior to deployment.
 Because it does a better job of detecting kext dependencies and organizing nested kexts which can prevent possible boot errors later.